Tetrodon borneensis Regan, 1903

 Less aggressive than some members of the genus but nevertheless best maintained alone or alongside a group of peaceful, schooling cyprinids of a size large enough to escape predation but small enough that they offer no competition or threat.

-It’s only loosely gregarious, males in particular tending to protect their individual space, but a group can be maintained provided sufficient cover is available.
+It is only loosely gregarious, males in particular tending to behave territorially, but a group can be maintained provided sufficient cover and space is available.

 The eye is red in both males and females, but sometimes appears greenish-blue in the former.

 Unrecorded.
-The congener C. irrubesco is known to scatter its eggs among vegetation and does not exhibit any parental care.
+The congener C. lorteti is known to scatter its eggs among vegetation, with the male guarding the brood during incubation.

-It’s the only tetraodontiform family in which a number of members exist and reproduce solely in freshwater and genetic evidence suggests that the timing of these invasions differed, occurring around 0–10 million years ago (MA) in South America, 17–38 MA in Central Africa and 48–78 MA in Southeast Asia.
+Carinotetraodon is distinguished from other genera within the family Tetraodontidae by the presence of distinctive dorsal and ventral keels in males, plus distinct sexual dimorphism in terms of both morphology and colour pattern.
+Tetraodontidae is the most speciose group among Tetraodontiformes and its members mostly inhabit coastal waters in South America, Central Africa, and Southeast Asia.
+It is the only tetraodontiform family in which a number of members exclusively inhabit freshwater, and genetic evidence suggests that the timing of these invasions differed, occurring around 0–10 million years ago (MA) in South America, 17–38 MA in Central Africa and 48–78 MA in Southeast Asia.

 - Lim, K. K. P. and M. Kottelat, 1995 - Japanese Journal of Ichthyology 41(4): 359-365